OnyxTao/madcolor/readme.md

 Relative Luminance is used to calculate and determine contrast.
-There is a minimum color distance (as grays have distracting/confusing contrast levels)
+There is a minimum color distance (as grays have distracting/confusing contrast levels) as well.
+Flags to set these exist, but have not had any serious testing; the resulting color combinations (or colors against the supplied background) are tested for a minimum level of contrast.
+The defaults appear to work well.

 ## INSTALLING
 Prerequisites:
-* `git` installed and configured with github credentials
+* `git` installed and configured with GitHub credentials
 * working GO compiler
 * `GOPATH` environment variable correctly set